gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   an exception because ``Self(Obj)`` produces an anonymous object which does not share the memory location of ``Obj``.

+.. index:: -gnateb  (gcc)

+:switch:`-gnateb`
+  Store configuration files by their basename in ALI files.
+This switch is used for instance by gprbuild for distributed builds in order to prevent issues where machine-specific absolute paths could end up being stored in ALI files.

 .. index:: -gnatec  (gcc)